What is Vosevi?

 The recommended uses may not always be consistent with FDA-approved uses of Vosevi.
-See the guidelines for complete information on recommended uses of Vosevi in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted.
+See the AASLD-IDSA HCV Guidelines for complete information on recommended uses of Vosevi in adults with HIV.
+Vosevi may have other recommended uses not listed above.

 What should I tell my health care provider before taking Vosevi?